cacheflowe/touchdesigner-onnx/README.md

 2. `cd` to the `python/scripts` directory.
 2. Run the appropriate script for your operating system:
    - Windows: `install-modules.cmd` (or double-click the file)
-   - Mac: `sudo install-modules.sh`
+   - Mac: `sudo bash ./install-modules.sh`
 4. Download the models as described below.
 5. Open `onnx-example.toe` in TouchDesigner 2023.12370
+  - This has been tested back to 2023.11340, but may work in slightly earlier versions

 Notes: